Skip to content

 Your cart is empty

-UV spectrum in brief
+UV spectrum explained briefly

-UVA rays: deeper impact, long-term damage
+UVA rays: deeper action, long-term damage

-UVA accounts for around 95 percent of the UV radiation reaching the Earth and is present year-round and almost all day at relatively constant levels.
-With wavelengths of 320–400 nm, UVA penetrates into the dermis.
-We distinguish UVA2 (320–340 nm) and UVA1 (340–400 nm).
-These rays rarely cause acute sunburn but damage collagen structures, promote reactive oxygen species and thereby cause indirect DNA damage.
-The consequences show as photoaging: wrinkles, loss of elasticity, pigmentation changes and an increased risk for certain skin cancers.
+UVA makes up around 95 percent of the UV radiation that reaches the earth and is relatively constant year-round and through most of the day.
+At 320–400 nm, UVA penetrates into the dermis.
+It is divided into UVA2 (320–340 nm) and UVA1 (340–400 nm).
+These rays rarely cause acute sunburn, but they damage collagen structures, promote reactive oxygen species, and indirectly cause DNA damage.
+The result shows up as photoaging: wrinkles, loss of elasticity, pigment changes, and a higher risk of certain skin cancers.

 UVB rays: acute reactions and vitamin D

-Difference between UVA and UVB at a glance
+UVA vs UVB at a glance

 Feature UVA UVB